Put Politics Aside, Facilitate Northwest Syria Aid Access: UN - UrduPoint

 In Syria alone, at least 2,662 people have been killed, according to the government and rescuers in rebel-held areas.

-Speaking to AFP from Damascus, Benlamlih said the destruction in government-held provinces "is huge".
+Speaking to AFP from Damascus, Benlamlih said the UN had to negotiate for access.

-"But we know also that the destruction in the northwest is huge and we need to get there to assess," he said.

-"We still have to negotiate and we still have to get access to, for example, the northwest area, it's not easy.
+"We still have to negotiate and we still have to get access to, for example, the northwest area, it's not easy," he said.

-" No fresh deliveries have been sent to the region from within Syria in about three weeks, according to the UN official.
+No fresh deliveries have been sent from within Syria in about three weeks, according to the UN official.

 The UN has some stocks in the area -- enough to feed 100,000 people for one week, he said.